Chord Dave Review (Updated)

 Within a minute of plugging my HD800s into the DAVE and beginning to listen I knew immediately I wanted one.
 I also knew that any language I’d used to describe DACs before was useless.
 Normal questions about the sound, such as those relating to tone, texture, detail and distortion, do not exist, as what I felt I was experiencing was something else entirely from what I’d experienced before.

 I recall an episode of Top Gear where Jeremy Clarkson test drives a Lotus track car that is almost, if not quite F1 race-car fast.
 He wasn’t driving it fast enough to get enough downforce to go through corners properly.
-The problem, he described, is that he had driven cars with that much power before, and ones that could accelerate that fast before, and handle that well, but not a car that was capable of all those things at once.
+The problem, he described, is that he had driven cars with that much power before, and ones that could accelerate that fast before, and handle that well, but not a car that was capable of all those things at once, and thus was overwhelmed.

 Further listening and attempting to discern what I was experiencing has lead me to believe that the DAVE’s electronics have a transient response on a level at which it can reproduce the underlying harmonics of instruments that are too subtle to make out as distinct aspects of the sound.
 It is more than simply that there is more texture being reproduced, even more than the feeling of perceiving the feelings of the player when they were playing the note, but underlying substance of the texture of those notes.
 Every time a guitar note was plucked, or a note hit on a piano a strange sensation came over me making it almost hard to breath, let alone type this description.
 Cymbals, for example, were … transcendental, reproduction exceeding what I had previously considered excellent in other DACs.